feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 After implementing these classes, the custom offline store can be used by referencing it in a feature repo's `feature_store.yaml` file, specifically in the `offline_store` field.
 The value specified should be the fully qualified class name of the OfflineStore.&#x20;

 As long as your OfflineStore class is available in your Python environment, it will be imported by Feast dynamically at runtime.
+It is crucial to specify the type as the package that Feast can import.

 To use our custom file offline store, we can use the following `feature_store.yaml`: